What is Bangladesh’s Jamaat-e-Islami party? Could it lead the country next?

 Concerns over rise of Islamist party

-The Jamaat’s resurgence has however also prompted debates over whether Bangladesh is prepared to be led by an Islamist force that some fear could seek to enforce Sharia law or try to restrict women’s rights and freedoms.
+Jamaat’s resurgence has also prompted debate over whether Bangladesh is prepared to be led by an Islamist force, which some fear could seek to enforce Sharia law or try to restrict women’s rights and freedoms.

-But Jamaat leaders insist they would govern under the country’s secular constitution on a reform agenda, rejecting fears over Sharia law or women’s rights.
+But Jamaat leaders reject such fears and insist they would govern under the country’s secular constitution on a reform agenda.

 “When we come to power, we will accept and implement agreed reforms.
 Where new laws are needed – for example, to ensure good governance and eliminate corruption – we will examine them at that time,” Taher said.

-Taher also rejected the “conservative” label on the Jamaat, instead describing his party as a “moderate Islamist force”, and arguing that it seeks to govern through constitutional reforms rather than ideological enforcement.
+He also rejected the “conservative” label placed on Jamaat, describing his party as a “moderate Islamist force” that seeks to govern through constitutional reforms rather than ideological enforcement.

-He said their alliance with the NCP, the party founded by 2024 uprising leaders, and with the Liberal Democratic Party, led by 1971 war hero Oli Ahmad, are attempts to “unite the spirit of 1971” with that of the 2024 movement and reflect a generational change rather than ideological hardlines.
+He said the party’s alliance with the NCP, founded by 2024 leaders of the uprising, and with the Liberal Democratic Party, led by 1971 war hero Oli Ahmad, are attempts to “unite the spirit of 1971” with that of the 2024 movement, and reflect a generational change rather than ideological hard lines.

-The Jamaat is also seeking to broaden its appeal beyond its Muslim base.
-For the first time in its history, the party has fielded a Hindu candidate, Krishna Nandi, from the city of Khulna, where it has highlighted minority rights as part of an effort to attract non-Muslim voters, who make up around 10 percent of Bangladesh’s population, a majority of them Hindus.
+Jamaat is also seeking to broaden its appeal beyond its Muslim base.
+For the first time in its history, the party has fielded a Hindu candidate, Krishna Nandi, from the city of Khulna, where it has highlighted minority rights as part of an effort to attract non-Muslim voters, who make up about 10 percent of Bangladesh’s majority-Hindu population.

-Asif Bin Ali, geopolitical analyst and doctoral fellow at Georgia State University in the US, said that while several Bangladeshi voters might be more religious today than they previously were, they are also “politically pragmatic, despite personal piety” and tend to prefer politicians over clerics.
+Asif Bin Ali, geopolitical analyst and doctoral fellow at Georgia State University in the US, said that while several Bangladeshi voters might be more religious today than they previously were, they are also “politically pragmatic, despite personal piety”, and tend to prefer politicians over clerics.

 “A sizeable part of the Bangladeshi society is moving in a more Islamist direction, but that is not the same as being ready to hand the state to a conservative Islamist leadership,” Ali told Al Jazeera.

-“The centrist and centre-left space is still large, and would resist any attempt to recast the state along strict Islamist lines,” he added.
+“The centrist and centre-left space is still large, and would resist any attempt to recast the state along strict Islamist lines.”

-Thomas Kean, senior consultant on Bangladesh and Myanmar at the International Crisis Group, said that the Jamaat’s best bet would lie in drawing voters less by using its Islamist identity and more by its reputation of being a cleaner and more disciplined political force, particularly for voters disillusioned with the BNP and the Awami League.
+Thomas Kean, senior consultant on Bangladesh and Myanmar at the International Crisis Group, said that Jamaat’s best bet would lie in drawing voters less by using its Islamist identity and more by its reputation of being a cleaner, more disciplined political force, particularly for voters disillusioned with the BNP and the Awami League.

-At the same time, Kean cautioned that the Jamaat’s past and some of its policy positions – particularly those related to its Islamist ideology – continue to deter many voters, limiting its electoral prospects.
+At the same time, Kean cautioned that Jamaat’s past and some of its policy positions – particularly those related to its Islamist ideology – continue to deter many voters.

 “Clearly, Jamaat is on track to record its best-ever results in the upcoming election,” he said.
 “However, I am sceptical of Jamaat’s chances of winning.
-We are talking about a party that has never won even 20 seats previously or much more than 12 percent of the popular vote.”
+We are talking about a party that has never won even 20 seats previously, or much more than 12 percent of the popular vote.”

 Will alliance with NCP work?